CodeAwareness/caw.vscode/README.md

 -----------------------------------------------------------------------------------------------------------

+## Setup git to work with unicode in your filenames

+`git config core.quotepath off`

+After which a `git ls-files` will list the files with the approriate characters.

 ## Working with Markdown

 **Note:** You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: